astronomer/astro-docs/enterprise/next/03_install/03_azure/01_install-azure-standard.md

   # Name of secret containing TLS certificate
   tlsSecret: astronomer-tls
+  # Only enable privateCaCerts if your enterprise security team
+    # generated a certificate from a private certificate authority.
+    privateCaCerts:
+    - private-root-ca

+    # Enable privateCaCertsAddToHost only when your nodes do not already
+    # include the private CA in their docker trust store.
+    # Most enterprises already have this configured,
+    # and in that case 'enabled' should be false.
+    privateCaCertsAddToHost:
+      enabled: true
+      hostDirectory: /etc/docker/certs.d
   postgresqlEnabled: true # Keep True if deploying a database on your AKS cluster.

   azure:
     enabled: true
+  # SSL support for using SSL connections to encrypt client/server communication between database and Astronomer platform
+  ssl:
+    enabled: true
+    mode: "required"
 # Settings for database deployed on AKS cluster.
 postgresql:
   replication: